karinabarinova/stackoverflow-api-server/README.md

 ##description:

-My challenge was to create an API for a future question and answer service forprofessional and enthusiast programmers.
-It allows to share your problems/solutions with short posts and receive solutions/feedback, or even increase your profile rating.
+My challenge was to create an API for a future question and answer service for professional and enthusiast programmers.
+It allows to share your problems/solutions with short posts and receive solutions/feedback, or even increase one's profile rating.

 ###**During the challenge I implemented**:<br/>